peri-perihelion/LinuxPls/README.md

 # Usage
 1. Install `umu-launcher` from your distributions package manager
-2. Install the patch into your project in your preferred way
+2. Install the patch into a project in your preferred way
     - Using ALCOM
         1. Add this package to ALCOM using [the website](https://peri-perihelion.github.io/LinuxPls)
         2. Install the package with ALCOM
     - Manually
         1. Download the unitypackage from [Releases](https://github.com/peri-perihelion/LinuxPls/releases)
+        2. Install the unitypackage by dragging and dropping onto your project window

 Thats it!
-Your VRChat client should be set automatically.
+Your VRChat client should be set automatically. \
 Additional settings (such as targeting a specific Proton version) are avaliable in the VRChatSDK Settings tab.

 ## Special Thanks
 - [BeffudledLabs LinuxVRChatSDKPatch](https://github.com/BefuddledLabs/LinuxVRChatSDKPatch), for creating the patch that this is based on.